itzaadiiiii/Terraform-Minikube/README.md

 sudo snap install kubectl --classic
 ```

-# Start Minikube cluster and if already run command and giving issue the delete .minikube folder and run below minikube start command again and use --driver=docker not none orelse doesnt work
+# Start Minikube cluster :-
+### ( And if already run command and giving issue the delete .minikube folder and run below minikube start command again and use " --driver=docker " not none orelse doesnt work )

 ```